 Joint Centre for Building Leakage Issues

-The Joint Centre for Building Leakage Issues - co-ordinated by the Housing Bureau and formed by the Land, Public Works and Transport Bureau, Municipal Affairs Bureau and Health Bureau - was established based on the inter-departmental co-operation system on 1st February 2009 to provide a one-stop service for handling the issues of building leakage in tandem with the technical assessments conducted by the Civil Engineering Laboratory.
+The Joint Centre for Building Leakage Issues - co-ordinated by the Housing Bureau and formed by the Land, Public Works and Transport Bureau, Municipal Affairs Bureau and Health Bureau - was established to provide a one-stop service for handling the issues of building leakage in tandem with the technical assessments conducted by the Civil Engineering Laboratory.

 Real Estate Intermediary Service

-The Law on Real Estate Intermediary Activities, which took effect on 1st July 2013, directs that the real estate intermediary and agent must fulfill the stipulated conditions and obtain the licences of real estate intermediary and agent.
+Real estate intermediary and agent must obtain licences in regards to the Law on Real Estate Intermediary Activities.
 The Housing Bureau has added a functional department responsible for handling the real estate intermediary service, licence application and supervision work related to intermediary and agent.

 Tel: (853) 2859 4875